M-o-a-T/etcd-tree/doc/tutorial.rst

       data = root['some']['where']
       data = await data

-  … will raise an error in the ``await`` call if the directory ``/where/ever/some/where`` does not actually exist.
+  … will raise an error in the ``await`` call if the etcd directory ``/where/ever/some/where`` does not actually exist.

 Subsequent changes on data which you have not yet accessed are **not** processed and your code will **not** be notified when they happen.

-An ``EtcAwaiter`` is an incomplete placeholder.
-Specifically, you cannot set any values on it.
-This is intentional.
+An ``EtcAwaiter`` is a placeholder.
+You can't so anything with it except await it and look up subdirectories (which will also be ``EtcAwaiter`` instances until awaited-for).

 `etcd-tree` guarantees that no data you've loaded will ever be replaced with an ``EtcAwaiter``.
 Also, an update which directly adds new data to